 Read more: iPad mini 4 review

 Ideal for: Anyone who needs a big screen (not a huge screen - they'll want the 12.9-inch iPad Pro) but is on a budget, and can cope without the very latest in processing muscle and camera megapixellage.
-Still a great all-rounder, but slightly less future-proofed than the Pro 9.7.
+Still a great all-rounder, but less future-proofed than the Pro models.

-Pros: More powerful than the iPad - only the 12.9in iPad Pro is a more powerful iOS device, thanks to its extra RAM.
-The best camera setup on any iPad, including rear flash, Retina flash feature for the front camera, numerous other photographic features and the best megapixel ratings.
-Gets a pink colour option (which we actually like!).
+Pros: More powerful than the iPad.
+This and the larger Pro offer the best camera setups, including rear flash, Retina flash feature for the front camera, numerous other photographic features and the best megapixel ratings.
+Is the only iPad to gets the pink colour option (which we actually like!).
 Can use Apple Pencil and Smart Keyboard.

 Cons: Expensive.
-Overkill for many situations - current apps will run happily on the iPad Air 2's A8X processor.
-Camera lens sticks out at back.
+Overkill for many situations - current apps will run happily on the iPad 9.7in's A9 processor.
 Smart Keyboard is hard to type on quickly and accurately at this size.

 Ideal for: Gamers and iPad photographers, and anyone who wants to be able to run the most demanding apps now and in the future.
 Power users.
 Those who are boastful and/or rich - if they're not distracted by the 12.9-inch iPad Pro.
 Business users (if the range of apps meets their approval).
 Creative design types.